tonysodeep/DayRemainCalendar/README.md

 Ideal come from my mentor to show us to respectful our life more

+## My app will be continute update more amazing feature

 <a href='https://play.google.com/store/apps/details?id=com.simplemobiletools.calendar.pro'><img src='https://simplemobiletools.com/assets/images/google-play.png' alt='Get it on Google Play' height='45' /></a>